LukeHartell/SendToGPTtrainer/README.md

 # Welcome

 Hi, this is SendToGPTtrainer.
-This program can help you add scources to your chatbot in GPT-trainer.
+This program can help you add sources to your chatbot in GPT-trainer.

 Simply right-click the file or folder you want to add, and click "Send to GPT-trainer".
 If there is already a file with the same name in the database, you will be prompted for options.